Dormie-app/Dormie/README.md

 - [ ] User can use chat to talk to other users
 - [ ] User can send a notification to another user
 - [ ] User can get jpg from their phone to upload as profile picture or upload directly from camera
+- [ ] Users can make a request to connect

 ### 2. Screen Archetypes